main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 Hemodynamic response to a unit pulse of one second duration, following the model proposed by {cite}`Glover_1999`.
 The code generated this figure is adopted from a [tutorial](https://nilearn.github.io/auto_examples/04_glm_first_level/plot_hrf.html#sphx-glr-auto-examples-04-glm-first-level-plot-hrf-py) in Nilearn, et la.
 The figure is licenced under CC-BY.
 ```

-Much of the work in fMRI involves analyzing time series.
-Scientists found some cognitive functions involves the activity of neurons for an isolated region, and some times different regions of the brain interact together to perform a task.
-This functional integration leads to a description of the functional brain as a network.
-Formally, the co-activation patter of different time series is called functional connectivity.

 ## Neuroimaging data

 Neuroimaging data does not have a tabular structure.